mgifos/quick-plan/README.md

+## NOTICE ##

+This software is not currently functional due to a change in Garmins API.
+Details here: https://github.com/mgifos/quick-plan/issues/56

 # Quick plan
 is a command line tool to define, import, schedule and share GarminConnect workouts i.e. weekly based training plans.